Oldest football clubs: Malta

 The oldest football club in Malta is St.George's FC.
 Founded in 1890 in the city of Cospicua also known as Bormla.

 Montenegro

 The oldest football club in Montenegro is FK Lovćen founded in the town of Cetinje in 1913.

 Netherlands

 The oldest football (and oldest cricket) club in the Netherlands is Koninklijke UD from Deventer, founded in 1875 as a cricket club.
 In 1894, the club founded an association football section.

 Koninklijke HFC was the first Dutch rugby club, established on 15 September 1879 by the 14-year-old Pim Mulier, who first encountered the sport in 1870.
 However, HFC switched to association football in 1883.

 Utrechtse Sportvereniging Hercules (Utrecht Sports Association Hercules), also known as USV Hercules or Hercules Utrecht, is an amateur football club in Utrecht, established on 22 April 1882.

 North Macedonia

-The oldest football club in North Macedonia is founded in 1919 and it's FK Ljuboten.
+The oldest football club in North Macedonia is FK Ljuboten, founded in 1919.